ARPKD Scientific Meetings and Summits

 Representation in PKDF Scientific Advisory Committee

 Made up of 14 prestigious PKD physicians and scientists, the Scientific Advisory Panel (SAP) oversees our research and medical programs aimed at discovering and delivering treatments for PKD.
 The SAP meets throughout the year to discuss relevant medical issues, provide guidance to our staff, and review and approve research applications for grants and fellowships in the field of PKD science.
 All our materials and publications are approved by SAP members, who possess the highest level of experience and knowledge in PKD clinical and scientific work.

-One current member in particular is a champion in the pediatric PKD space:
+Two current members in particular are champions in the pediatric PKD space:

 Erum Aftab Hartung, MD, MTR, is a pediatric nephrologist at the Children’s Hospital of Philadelphia (CHOP).
 Her research interests include ARPKD, development of imaging biomarkers of kidney and liver disease, and neurocognitive outcomes in children with chronic kidney disease.
 She currently serves as chair of the Research Committee of the American Society of Pediatric Nephrology, and is the Associate Program Director for the pediatric nephrology fellowship at CHOP.
 Dr. Hartung’s research is funded by grants from the National Institute of Diabetes and Digestive and Kidney Diseases (National Institutes of Health) and the University of Pennsylvania.
 Dr. Hartung is on the faculty of the Perelman School of Medicine at Penn as Assistant Professor of Pediatrics.
 She lives in Swarthmore, PA with her husband and two children.